Inspire – High potential and gifted education

 Across NSW

-Our students participate in a wide range of statewide programs to extend and enrich student potential.
+Kooringal High students participate in statewide programs to extend and enrich their talents.

 Help for your high potential child